joewallace7/cclf_processing/README.md

 # CCLF Processing

-Processing script for CMS CCLF files.
+* Processing script for CMS CCLF files.
 Imports data to SQLite database
+* There is also a DuckDB version.